wesslen/dsba6010-spring2022/content/syllabus/_index.md

 Application of the models will focus on research in cognitive science, human-computer interaction, computational social science, and information visualization.

-## Courses in this program
+## Topics

 {{< list_children >}}

 ## FAQs

-{{< spoiler text="Are there prerequisites?" >}}
+{{% spoiler text="What are the course prerequisites?" %}}

-Yes.
-Experience with R, especially tidyverse, are necessary.
+**Programming**: Experience with R, ideally tidyverse, are necessary.
 Students without should immediately consider DataCamp courses and hands-on practice problems.

+**Probability**: Fundamental probability theory is highly recommended.
+This includes exposure to common distributions like Normal (Gaussian), Binomial, and Beta distributions.

 We'll also assume core understanding of statistical models like linear regression.
-{{< /spoiler >}}
+{{% /spoiler %}}

-{{< spoiler text="What programming languages will be used?" >}}
+{{% spoiler text="What programming languages will be used?" %}}
-Lectures and coursework will require R. Students must complete assignments in R. However, final projects can be done in Python (e.g., pyMC3) or Julia (turing.jl).
+- Lectures and coursework will require R. Students must complete assignments in R and mid term will cover basics of R.

+- Final projects can be done in Python (e.g., pyMC3) or Julia (turing.jl); however, it is the student's responsibility to be fluent in setting up related environments/packages (e.g., Jupyter, virtual environments, etc.) if they want to use Python or Julia.
-{{< /spoiler >}}
+{{% /spoiler %}}

 {{< cta cta_text="Begin the course" cta_link="bayes-intro" >}}